Clark Kent (Smallville): Costume

 For most of the series, Clark did not wear any sort of costume when in his superhero persona.
 From seasons one through eight, Clark was typically dressed in either red, yellow and blue (the traditional colors of the Superman costume), or in the All-American colors of red, white, and blue.
 This included the primary usage of either a blue T-shirt underneath a red jacket, or a red T-shirt worn under a blue jacket.
 In season nine, the producers decided to design an actual costume for Clark to wear while patrolling the streets of Metropolis.
 Abandoning the theme of red, blue, and yellow, the producers chose to keep the costume completely black, save for a silver Superman "S" shield painted on the front.
 Instead of the traditional cape, Clark's red jacket is traded for a black trenchcoat.
 This drew comparison to the character of Neo from The Matrix film series.
 It was also compared to the black suit Superman wore after being resurrected, following his death at the hands of Doomsday in the comic books.

 In the season ten premiere, the audience got its first glimpse of the traditional Superman costume, which was left for Clark by Martha in the season nine finale.
 Although the suit was briefly seen through a reflection in Clark's eyes in the season nine finale, the suit that appeared in the season ten premiere was a different design.
 The producers, working alongside Warner Bros. and DC Comics, procured the costume worn by Brandon Routh in Superman Returns, which the team chose over the Christopher Reeve suit of the 1980s.
-DC Comics offered the suit worn by Reeve, but Peterson explained that it "... just didn't quite fit with our world."
-According to producer Kelly Souders, "Well, the process was really a group effort.
+DC Comics offered the suit worn by Reeve, but Peterson explained that it "... just didn't quite fit with our world".
+According to producer Kelly Souders: "The process was really a group effort.
 We worked with DC, and we have Alicia Louis, who does a lot of stuff for us at the studio, and who was really instrumental.
 It took quite a bit to get that costume.
-There's a lot of sign-offs, it really was Warner Bros. and DC and us working to make it happen."
+There's a lot of sign-offs, it really was Warner Bros. and DC and us working to make it happen".
 Peterson stated that the costume plays a more prominent role in the final season, with the last scene of Smallville ending with Clark wearing it.
 Before then, Clark began wearing a new costume in the season ten episode "Shield".
 Here, Clark replaced the black trenchcoat with a red leather jacket, and the "S" shield now embossed onto the chest of that jacket.